- Get up close to members of the Big Five as well as the highest peaks in Namibia

-Day 10: Drive from Okonjima to Windhoek - Depart Namibia
+Day 10: Drive to Windhoek, Depart

 It's time to say goodbye to Namibia!
-Depending on the time of our flight, you might have time to participate in an early morning activity at the reserve before making the return trip to Windhoek (161.5 miles/259 km).
+Depending on the time of our flight, you might have time to participate in an early morning activity at the reserve before making the return trip to Windhoek (161.5 mi/259 km).

-The route passes through the small town of Okahandja, one of Namibia’s oldest established settlements and also the administrative center of the Herero people.
-In fact, many of the former Herero leaders are buried here and there's even an annual procession through town to their graves to commemorate those who died during the wars against the Nama and Germans.
+The route passes through the small town of Okahandja, one of Namibia's oldest established settlements and also the administrative center of the Herero people.
+In fact, many of the former Herero leaders are buried here, and there's even an annual procession through town to their graves to commemorate those who died during the wars against the Nama and Germans.
 While here, consider a visit to the open-air woodcarving market and the Herero Grave Complex.